metrorailings/OwlBlog/content/posts/2022-playoff-notes.md

 Brock Purdy is interesting.
 It seems like many of his plays are schemed, but his ability to operate within Shanahan's system is very impressive.

+Purdy is leaning hard on Christian McCaffrey as a safety blanket.

 ***

 ### Seahawks